Decoherence and determinism in a one-dimensional cloud-chamber model: Conclusions and perspectives

-On a longer term, a full 3-dimensional model should be set up.
+On a longer term, a full 3-dimensional quantum model should be set up (see also the semiclassical approach of reference \cite{dellantonio:15}).
+Spin-dependent point interactions could be used as a first step \cite{cacciapuoti:07,figari:14,figari:16}, before going to more realistic particle-atom interactions.
+Such models would allow us to get free of the strong constraints due to the one-dimensional model, in particular regarding Anderson localization.
+It would be interesting to test to which extent the localization occurring in one-dimension holds in three dimensions, given the expected state-space contribution to this localization.

 Developing such a model with realistic orders of magnitudes for elastic-scattering and ionization probabilities could be very useful not only in the context of the quantum-measurement problem in a cloud-chamber apparatus.
 It could provide a microscopic approach to existing macroscopic effective and non-linear models, like the stopping-power formula by Bethe \cite{bethe:1930}, and replace these models when they are less reliable, in particular in low-energy situations.
 On an even longer term, combining these microscopic and macroscopic models could be applied to the development of new track detectors, like the active targets used in nuclear physics \cite{beceiro-novo:15} or the huge CLOUD cloud chamber at CERN \cite{kirkby:16}, which is dedicated to the study of cloud formation due to high-energy radiation present in the high atmosphere.